-My career in business protocol, professional etiquette, and leadership training spans over 25 years.
-During this time, I have conducted seminars, certification training, and authored numerous articles for newsstand, trade, and online magazines.
 My process in the development of handouts, workbooks, and handbooks for each seminar or training session has involved conducting assessments and connecting with specialty experts and accomplished professionals.
-I have always wanted to ensure that all seminar content reflects current trends and client needs.
+It’s important to ensure that all my seminar content reflects current trends and client needs.
 This book series is no exception.
-My process and a carefully selected team of experts have added to the inspiration and timeliness of each chapter.
+A carefully selected team of experts have added to the inspiration and timeliness of each chapter.

-Then I reached out to my database of clients, trainees, and referrals for their input.
-I asked those interested to select books and chapters that they would be interested in reviewing.
+When I returned to work, I reached out to my database of clients, colleagues, and other experts for their input.
+I asked those interested to select chapters that they would be interested in reviewing.
 Their feedback revealed where my material was strong, where it was weak, and where there were voids.
-My experience and knowledge base, however extensive, are somewhat limited because I cannot be all things to all people.
+My experience and knowledge base, however extensive, are somewhat limited because I cannot have every experience.
 No one can!
-And, if I was going to invest the time, energy, and financial risk into this book series, I wanted it to be as comprehensive as possible with every “i” dotted and “t” crossed—if you know what I mean!
+And, if I was going to invest the time, energy, and financials into this book series, I wanted it to be as comprehensive as possible with every “i” dotted and “t” crossed—if you know what I mean!

-Business executives and CEOs tell me that they are very concerned with the lack of professionalism that they encounter in their day-to-day business ventures.
-The casualness of many business communities has caused confusion, created mixed messages, and depleted important elements of “professionalism.”
+Whether I am developing a program for a client or out networking, I constantly hear about the lack of professionalism encountered in day-to-day business ventures.
+Furthermore, the casualness of many business communities has caused confusion, created mixed messages, and depleted important elements of “professionalism.”
 I have written this book series, The Art of Professional Connections, to offer clarity and to fill that void.
-And I have designed each book to be training or classroom friendly, which means that you can add content to your current training modules or classroom discussion from these books!
-Furthermore, the series is the perfect compliment to every company’s “Best Practices” manual.
+Each book is designed to be classroom friendly, which means that you can add the content to your current training modules or classroom discussion!
+The series is the perfect complement to every company’s “Best Practices” manual.

 To learn more about